Holcim, Lafarge agree to merger to create cement giant

 The partners billed the industry's biggest ever tie-up as a merger of equals, under which Lafarge shareholders receive one Holcim share for every Lafarge held and Holcim investors end up with 53 percent of the new group.
 The merged business will be based in Switzerland and listed in Zurich and Paris.

-As the two biggest listed companies in the sector already, with operations in 90 countries, the pair expect to face antitrust scrutiny in 15 jurisdictions and to sell some 5 billion euros ($6.85 billion) of assets to persuade competition regulators to allow the creation of LafargeHolcim.
+As the two biggest listed companies in the sector already, with operations in 90 countries, the pair expect to face antitrust scrutiny in 15 jurisdictions and to sell some 5 billion euros (4.12 billion pounds) of assets to persuade competition regulators to allow the creation of LafargeHolcim.

 The deal will give the group a market value of close to $60 billion.
 It will help it slash costs, trim debt and better cope with the soaring energy prices, tougher competition and weaker demand that have hurt the sector since the 2008 economic crisis.